adaptto/2014-sling-rookie-session/demo-sightly/README.md

 Running Demo in Sling Launchpad
 -------------------------------

-It is not possible to run this demo in Sling Launchpad.
+It is not possible to run this demo in Sling Launchpad because it does not support Sightly.